Wiwae/TecStep_Estuaire/README.md

 The inference is made using the *FastAPI* interface, that is serving the best trained *XGboost* model, by *http* requests.

 All the data is stored in a PostGRESQL Database (for instance using one only table, as the one provided in data_challenge.csv), with which we communicate through the *sqlachemy* python library.
+For good practices purposes, it can be useful to use a DB versioning software such as *Alembic* (that comes with SQLAlchemy): this would allow to perform migrations.

 The computed values are thus available in the database.